prashanth-volvocars/gitlab-docs/README.md

 bundle exec rake pull_repos
 ```

-This will pull all the docs content under the `tmp/` directory and copy it in
+This will download all the docs content under the `tmp/` directory and copy it
-`content/`.
+in `content/`.
 You can then [preview the website](preview-the-docs-website).

 If you want to force-delete the `tmp/` and `content/` folders so the task will
 run without manual intervention, run: